-Table 6.1.1-3 defines the Rendered Media Types by their Resource Category for the URI, WS, and RS modes.
+Origin servers that support URI, WS or RS services shall support rendering instances of different Resource Categories into Rendered Media Types as specified in Table 6.1.1-3 defines the Rendered Media Types by their Resource Category for the URI, WS, and RS modes.

 Table 6.1.1-3.
 Rendered Media Types by Resource Category